sudheermuthyala/terraform-/06-terraform-state/87-understand-more-about-Backends/README.md

 - Some command like `terraform taint` which can executed only using terraform CLI

 ## What Backend do.
-- ther are two things backends will be used for
+- Ther are two things backends will be used for
+    -